shasha2408/Datasets/README.md

 - Task is to identify these events in this time series - time series classification<br>

 - As dataset is unbalanced, the metric to use is **F1 score**(not accuracy, nor ROC AUC)

+## 2. Wafer Manufacturing :
+- Dataset Description: The analysis of data concerning the wafer production process with the goal of determining possible causes for errors, resulting in lots of faulty wafers.<br>

+- Train.csv - 1763 rows x 1559 columns

+- Test.csv - 756 rows x 1558 columns

+  __Attribute Description:__

+- Feature1 - Feature1558 - Represents the various attributes that were collected from the manufacturing machine

+- Class - (0 or 1) - Represents Good/Anomalous class labels for the products

+- optimizing Area under the curve(AUC) to generalize well on unseen data